enciphers-team/ThreadsApp/README.md

 Create an Nginx configuration file:

 ```
-sudo rm etc/nginx/sites-available/default
+sudo rm /etc/nginx/sites-available/default
 sudo vim /etc/nginx/sites-available/default
 ```
 Copy and paste the Nginx configuration below into this file.
+Change your-domain-name with your valid domain name and then paste to the file.

 ```
 server {